List of Mass Effect characters: Other characters

-Original trilogy
+Original trilogy squad members

 Kaidan Alenko

 Kaidan Alenko is a human Alliance Navy officer with biotic powers, who serves aboard the SSV Normandy as Staff Lieutenant and head of the ship's Marine detail.
 In a late-game choice on the planet Virmire, the player must choose whether to save Ashley Williams or Kaidan; this choice leads to the other character's death.
 If Kaidan survives, he returns in a cameo in Mass Effect 2 and as a full-time squad member in 3, where he has been promoted to the rank of Major and commands the 1st Special Operations Biotic Company, a covert operations unit.
 He is later bestowed Spectre status by the council.
 He is a potential romance option for a female Shepard throughout the entire trilogy, and for a male Shepard only in Mass Effect 3.

 Kaidan is voiced by Raphael Sbarge.

 Ashley Williams

 Ashley Madeline Williams is a human Alliance Marine, who becomes part of Shepard's squad during the first observed Reaper attack in the first Mass Effect.
 In a late-game choice on the planet Virmire, the player must choose whether to save Ashley or Kaidan Alenko; this choice leads to the other character's death.
 If Ashley is saved, she will return in a cameo appearance in Mass Effect 2 and as a full-time squad member in 3, where she has been promoted to the rank of Lieutenant Commander and commands an unspecified covert operations unit.
 She is later bestowed Spectre status by the council.
 She is a potential romance option for a male Shepard throughout the entire trilogy.

 Ashley is voiced by Kimberly Brooks.